 The long-cherished desire of man to fly came true on 17th December 1903, when two brothers, Wilbur and Orville Wright, made four brief flights in their ‘flying machine’ at Kitty Hawk in the USA.
-India, then under the British Raj, entered the world of aviation on 18th February 1911, when a 23-year-old French pilot named Henri Piquet flew a Humber biplane carrying 6,500 cards and letters from a polo ground in Allahabad to Naini Junction, around 10 km away.
+India, then under the British Raj, entered the world of aviation on 18th February 1911, when a 23-year-old French pilot named Henri Pequet flew a Humber biplane carrying 6,500 cards and letters from a polo ground in Allahabad to Naini Junction, around 10 km away.

 The plane – with 50 horsepower engines and made of a wooden structure, canvas coverings and steel wires for controls – covered the distance in 13 minutes.
-Yet, there were no crowds to cheer this event, except a lone postman to whom Piquet handed over a bag of mail!
+Yet, there were no crowds to cheer for this event, except a lone postman to whom Pequet handed over a bag of mail!
 Despite the complete lack of fanfare, the event marked the beginning of commercial aviation as well as the Airmail service in India.

 For the next two decades, the country witnessed many such airmail flights, taking off without any timetable, within India and also internationally.
 During this time, there were a series of events that set the stage for civil aviation in India.
 For instance, airports were constructed in 1924, in Calcutta, Allahabad and Bombay.
 In 1927, the Government in India, then under the British, opened a Department of Civil Aviation.